enricocid/Music-Player-GO/FAQ.md

 2. Giving *1 star* on Google PlayStore:
 - Won't accelerate the implementation process.
 - Won't give priority to Your request.
 - Won't let Your feature request to be approved (probably quite the opposite).
+Guess what?
+I'm the boss of the team behind the app.
+Who is the team?
+Me!
+Hahaha 😜

+A crash report is useful only when logcat and detailed explanation on how to reproduce bug is provided.

 **Does Music Player GO uses equalizer?**